 To make progress, we follow Aghion et al. (2015) and switch from industrial to geographic data.
-In publicly available databases, innovation measures are typically aggregated into a small number of manufacturing sectors, leaving us with insufficient degrees of freedom.31 Using geographic data we can instead obtain a measure of innovation for a wide and long panel of U.S. states.
-In particular, we proxy for innovation intensity, i, using the log number of granted utility patents, by year of application, per 1,000 workers in each U.S. state, using patent data sourced from Aghion et al. (2015).32 Patents correlate strongly with R&D expenditure and are well suited to measure significant innovations.
-To construct a state-level measure of export intensity, we instead follow Autor, Dorn and Hanson (2013) and compute the weighted average of export intensities across 6-digit NAICS industries, using as weights the industries' shares in the states' manufacturing employment by year.
-This measure of export intensity varies across states due to their different patterns of industrial specialization.
-A higher value of export intensity is thus associated with U.S. states specializing in more export-oriented industries.
+In publicly available databases, innovation measures are typically aggregated into a small number of manufacturing sectors, leaving us with insufficient degrees of freedom.
+Using geographic data, we can instead obtain a measure of innovation for a wide and long panel of US states.
+In particular, we proxy for innovation intensity, i, using the log number of granted utility patents, by year of application, per 1,000 workers in each US state, using patent data sourced from Aghion et al. (2015).
+Patents correlate strongly with R&D expenditure and are well suited to measure significant innovations.
+To construct a state-level measure of export intensity, we instead follow Autor et al. (2013) and compute the weighted average of export intensities across 6-digit NAICS industries, using as weights the industries' shares in the states' manufacturing employment by year.
+This measure of export intensity varies across states due to their different patterns of industrial specialisation.
+A higher value of export intensity is thus associated with US states specialising in more export-oriented industries.